hahuyhoang411/hahuyhoang411.github.io/src/data/blog-posts/code-web-3.md

 tags: ["No Code", "AI Tools", "Web Creation", "Beginner Friendly"]
 ---

-# How I Built a Personal Blog in 30 Minutes Using AI (No Code Needed)

 ## Introduction

 Hey friends 👋 — it's been a while since my last post!
 Today, I’m continuing my little series: **“A Pharmacist's Journey to Building a Website with LLMs”**.
 In the first two parts, I experimented with basic AI coding assistants like Gemini — mostly by copy-pasting code manually.
 I also explored more advanced tools like Cursor and Trove IDE.